 Most filmmakers have heard RED digital cinema cameras, but there have been so many changes to their lineup over the years that keeping track can be a bit daunting.
 This post will make things simple.

-We’ll explain the RED video camera lineup in layman’s terms, and then provides a look back at RED cameras all so that you can find the best RED cinema camera for your filmmaking needs.
+We’ll explain the RED video camera lineup in layman’s terms, and then provide a look back at RED cameras all so that you can find the best RED cinema camera for your filmmaking needs.
 Then we’ll show you custom RED cameras made for Michael Bay and David Fincher.

 RED Digital Cinema